 Mean score of companies in the Other Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-The National Labor Relations Board (NLRB), headquartered in the United States, currently does not report any carbon emissions data, as indicated by the absence of specific figures in kg CO2e.
-Additionally, there are no documented reduction targets or climate pledges associated with the NLRB.
-This lack of emissions data and climate commitments suggests that the organisation may not have established formal initiatives or targets for reducing its carbon footprint at this time.
-As such, the NLRB's climate strategy remains unclear, and further information would be necessary to assess its environmental impact or commitments in the context of industry standards.
+The National Labor Relations Board (NLRB), headquartered in the United States, currently does not have any reported carbon emissions data, as indicated by the absence of specific figures in kg CO2e.
+Additionally, there are no documented reduction targets or climate pledges associated with the organisation.
+As of now, NLRB has not inherited any emissions data from a parent or related organisation, nor does it have any commitments to industry-standard climate initiatives such as the Science Based Targets initiative (SBTi) or the Carbon Disclosure Project (CDP).
+In the context of climate commitments, the NLRB's current stance reflects a lack of publicly available information regarding its carbon emissions and sustainability initiatives.

 Climate goals typically focus on 2030 interim targets and 2050 net-zero commitments, aligned with global frameworks like the Paris Agreement and Science Based Targets initiative (SBTi) to ensure alignment with global climate goals.